cromulus/reminders-cli/docs/mcp/USAGE.md

 The response contains `processedCount`, `failedCount`, `errors`, and a per-item result array with change logs.

+**Limitations:** bulk operations intentionally ignore attachments, subtasks, structured location alarms, and the OS-managed `url` field.

 ## 5. reminders_search

 **Use when:** you need to query reminders with complex logic, grouping, or sorting.
 The request accepts either the structured `logic` tree or the shorter SQL-like `filter` string documented in [`filter-syntax.md`](filter-syntax.md).

+> Parentheses in the SQL-like `filter` string are not supported yet—use the `logic` object when you need nested AND/OR groupings.

 ```jsonc
 {